Geometric Uncertainty for Detecting and Correcting Hallucinations in LLMs: Results

 \section{Results}

 We evaluate our geometric framework for hallucination detection across multiple benchmarks and models.
-For global uncertainty, we test the Geometric Volume’s ability to classify response sets as reliable or hallucinated.
+For global uncertainty, we test Geometric Volume’s ability to classify $r_\text{default}$ as reliable or hallucinated given a response set.
 For local uncertainty, we assess the Geometric Suspicion score in reducing hallucinations via a Best-of-N selection strategy.
 Each experiment is repeated three times to mitigate sampling stochasticity, and we report the mean and standard deviation of all metrics.